alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2018-09-07-testing-aws-cli-scripts-in-shunit2.md

 The `assertEquals` function takes three arguments: a message to be seen only during failures (optional); an expected string; and the actual string.
 The shUnit2 framework is just like jUnit, Python unittest etc.

 The complicated call to `diff -wu` ensures that during failures, a nice readable unified diff of "expected" compared to "actual" is seen.
 This is because I found over time that the default shUnit2 output that compares two multiline strings is not easy to read at all.
+The use of `DiffHighlight.pl` helps a great deal by further highlighting the character-level diffs.

 Notice also that we _source_ the script into the running shell rather than executing it in its own process.
 This way, the mocks and other setup can alter its behaviour in the test environment.